-Try this easy microwave mini eggs fudge recipe to keep everyone happy in the Easter run up
+Try this easy microwave mini eggs fudge recipe to keep everyone happy in the run up to Easater

 If you’ve never made fudge, don’t go thinking this is the authentic way.
 To me it doesn’t matter.
 It’s chocolate and sweetened condensed milk plus whatever fillings (and a bit of vanilla extract if you want), and it’s ready to set in under 5 minutes.
 You can use the same ingredients to make it as a slow cooker fudge – just leave the chocolate and condensed milk on high in the slow cooker with the lid off, beating it when there’s crust on top twice.
 But microwave fudge is so fast and makes just as nice a fudge.